fbsamples/sculpting-and-simulations-sample/README.md

 There is a small test project in the `test` directory.
 This deforms a mesh eight different ways both as a test and also as an example of how to use this code.

+For additional notes on the ODE solvers, see the included document [NotesOnODESolvers.pdf](NotesOnODESolvers.pdf).

 ## Example

 First, you need to `#include "deformation.h"`.
 In C++, it's recommended to wrap the `#include` in a namespace: